 The general trading area has experienced substantially increased competition as a result of more options for shoppers, especially on Sundays.

 The Sunday Market has also become a major shopping and tourist destination in its own right.
 Food trading on Sundays has grown substantially.
-Queen St, on Sundays, with plants, coffee, pancakes and other offerings, is now a strong, colourful trading area sought by traders.
+Queen Street, on Sundays, with plants, coffee, pancakes and other offerings, is now a strong, colourful trading area sought by traders.
 The theme of Sunday being a “family” day is supplemented by live entertainment with bands, fashion parades and other activities in Queen Street.

 There have been many changes during the Market’s operation over the years.
 A strategy has been implemented to make the facilities of the Market more available outside normal Market operating times, especially in the evenings.
 This strategy, of encouraging additional uses, has been very successful.
 There are now regular annual events such as Opera in the Market, which attract large audiences each year plus two major seasonal events, the Summer and Winter Night Markets.